Large Language Models for Cyber Security: A Systematic Literature Review: RQ4: What is the difference in data collection and pre-processing when applying LLMs to security tasks?

 When training and using LLMs, it's important to preprocess the initial dataset to obtain clean and appropriate data for model training~\cite{10.1145/bugde5}.
 Data preprocessing involves tasks like cleaning, reducing noise, and normalization.
 Different types of data may require different preprocessing methods to improve the performance and effectiveness of LLMs in security tasks, maintaining data consistency and quality.
 This section will provide a detailed explanation of the data preprocessing steps customized for the two main types of datasets: those based on code and those based on text.

-\textbf{Data preprocessing techniques for code-based datasets.} We outline the preprocessing techniques utilized for code-based datasets, comprising five essential steps.
-Table~\ref{tab6} provides a comprehensive summary of each technique with examples.
-The initial step involves extracting data, retrieving relevant code snippets from diverse sources.
-Depending on the research task's needs~\cite{reverse3,ids4}, snippets may be extracted at different levels of detail, ranging from individual lines, methods, and functions to entire code files or projects.
-To prevent bias and redundancy during training, the next step removes duplicate instances by identifying and eliminating them from the dataset~\cite{zhang2023vulde9,zhang2023bugrepair17}, enhancing diversity and uniqueness.
-Filtering follows, removing snippets that don't meet predefined quality standards to ensure relevance to the security task and avoid noise~\cite{ferrag2023vulde2,10.1145/bugrepair4}.
-Code representation converts snippets into suitable formats for LLM processing, often utilizing token-based representations for security tasks~\cite{bugrepair9}.
-Finally, data splitting divides the preprocessed dataset into training, validation, and testing subsets~\cite{yang2023bugde8}.
-Training sets train the LLM, validation sets tune hyperparameters, and testing sets assess model performance on unseen data.
-By adhering to these steps, researchers can construct structured code-based datasets, facilitating LLM application across various security tasks like vulnerability detection, program fuzzing, and intrusion detection.
+\textbf{Data preprocessing techniques for code-based datasets.} We outline the preprocessing techniques utilized for code-based datasets, often comprising five key steps.
+The initial step involves \textbf{data extraction}, retrieving relevant code snippets from diverse sources.
+Depending on the research task's needs~\cite{reverse3,ids4}, snippets may be extracted at different levels of detail, ranging from individual lines, methods, or functions to entire code files or projects.
+To prevent bias and redundancy during training, the next step removes \textbf{duplicated instances} by identifying and eliminating them from the dataset~\cite{zhang2023vulde9,zhang2023bugrepair17}, enhancing diversity and uniqueness. \textbf{Unqualified data deletion} follows, removing snippets that don't meet predefined quality standards (e.g., based on size, complexity, or presence of obvious hints) to ensure relevance to the security task and avoid noise~\cite{ferrag2023vulde2,10.1145/bugrepair4}. \textbf{Code representation} converts snippets into suitable formats for LLM processing, typically involving tokenization for security tasks~\cite{bugrepair9}.
+Finally, \textbf{data splitting} divides the preprocessed dataset into training, validation, and testing subsets~\cite{yang2023bugde8}.
+Training sets are used to train the LLM, validation sets help tune hyperparameters, and testing sets assess model performance on unseen data.